juliana228/Accumula_Challenge_ECommerce_Shipping/README.md

     <h2>How to start application</h2>
     <ul>
         <li>
         First, clone this repository to your local machine.
-Make sure you are cloning the main branch.
+Make sure you are cloning from the main branch.
         </li>
         <li>
-        Next, open the repository on your local machine.
+        Next, open the repository on your local machine in a code editor of your choice.
         </li>
         <li>
-        Navigate to the root directory of the cloned repository and execute the following command to install all dependencies:
+        Navigate to the root directory of the cloned repo and execute the following command to install all dependencies:
         <pre>npm install</pre>
         </li>
         <li>